InterNations/type-jail/README.md

 // Will return false
 var_dump($file instanceof SplFileInfo);

-// Will return the file path
+// Will return the file path because that method is declared in SplFileInfo
 $file->getFilePath();

-// Will yield a method not found fatal error
+// Fatal error: method not found
 $file->flock();
 ```